-We are required by law to maintain the privacy of your medical information and to provide you with notice of our legal duties, privacy practices and your rights with respect to your medical information.
-Your medical information includes your individually identifiable medical, insurance, demographic and medical payment information.
+THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+PLEASE REVIEW IT CAREFULLY.
+We are required by law to maintain the privacy of your health information and to give you our Notice of Privacy Practices (this "Notice") that describes our privacy practices, legal duties and your rights concerning your medical information.
+Your health information includes your individually identifiable medical, insurance, demographic and medical payment information.
 For example, it includes information about your diagnosis, medications, insurance status, medical claims history, address, and policy or social security number.

 WHO WILL FOLLOW THIS NOTICE

-- Use this notice as a joint notice of privacy practices for all inpatient and outpatient visits and follow all information practices described in this notice;
+- Use this Notice as a joint notice of privacy practices for all inpatient and outpatient visits and follow all information practices described in this notice

 The OHCA does not cover the information practices of practitioners in their private offices or at other practice locations.

-The following are the types of uses and disclosures we may make of your medical information without your permission.
+The following are the types of uses and disclosures we may make of your health information without your permission.
 Where state or federal law restricts one of the described uses or disclosures, we follow the requirements of such state or federal law.
 These are general descriptions only.
 They do not cover every example of disclosure within a category.